Paul Haig \ Biography

 "With me it's quite simple.
 I just do my own thing and don't compromise for anybody.
 If you can do this and still succeed, that's perfect.
 It's just music and records.
 I find the rest of it completely alien and uncomfortable."

-Since 1993 Haig has released two further volumes of Cinematique through his own RoL imprint, as well as several archive releases by the late, much lamented Billy Mackenzie.
+Since 1993 Haig has released two further Cinematique instrumental volumes through his own RoL imprint, as well as several archive releases by the late, lamented Billy Mackenzie.
 Memory Palace (1999) compiled a number of tracks recorded as joint demos by the pair, as well as touching tribute single Listen To Me.
 RoL has also issued albums by Skyline and Subterraneans, while Haig has collaborated on projects by Fini Tribe (Sleazy Listening), Justin Robertson (Revtone) and La Roux (Sidetracked).
 In 2004 Glasgow group Franz Ferdinand stormed the charts with a close approximation of the Josef K sound and image, a debt repaid by label Domino with a smart compilation titled Entomology.
-Despite lacking the larger recording budgets available during his Eighties heyday, a steady stream of self-produced solo albums by Haig are all well worth seeking out: Electronik Audience (2007), Go Out Tonight (2008), Relive (2009) and Kube (2013).
+Despite lacking the larger recording budgets available during his 80s heyday, a steady stream of self-produced solo albums by Haig are all well worth seeking out: Electronik Audience (2007), Go Out Tonight (2008) and Relive (2009), and latterly experimental set Kube (2013).

 2014 brought After Twilight, a career-spanning best of collection on the revived Crépuscule imprint (TWI 1154), as well as definitive remasters of The Only Fun In Town on CD and vinyl.
 His songs might never have crossed into the mainstream, but by any measure Paul Haig was a serious New Pop contender, and should have equalled the success of peers such as Matt Johnson or David Sylvian.
 His avowed desire for complete control in the hard-knock world of major labels and name producers might have been an impossible dream, but his cult status as an outsider pop icon is surely now assured.